ENG 333: Technical Writing

-- Analyze a writing task and its rhetorical context, including the purpose of the document, its audience, its uses, and its constraints.
+- analyze a writing task and its rhetorical context, including the purpose of the document, its audience, its scope, its uses, and its constraints;

 - understand the basic features of several academic, professional and public genres, and how to modify these features in response to new audiences and situations;

 - create usable, persuasive, clear, accurate, and readable documents;

-- Develop a professional style of working in teams and managing group projects.
+- develop a professional style of working in teams and effectively completing group projects;

-- Conduct more advanced research in a variety of contexts, and more effectively incorporate this research in their writing.
+- conduct more advanced research in a variety of contexts, and to more effectively incorporate this research in your writing.